 Grand Light is restoring multiple historic lighting fixtures, including chandeliers, pendants, & ceiling lights from the distinguished Smith College Alumnae House, located in Northampton, Massachusetts.

-Grand Light is restoring large exterior lanterns, including extensive structural repairs, UL wiring/components, and a new durable powder coat finish, from the façade of Springfield Museum's George Walter Vincent Smith Art Museum located in Springfield, MA.
+Grand Light restored large exterior lanterns, including extensive structural repairs, UL wiring/components, and a new durable powder coat finish, from the façade of Springfield Museum's George Walter Vincent Smith Art Museum located in Springfield, MA.

 Grand Light is restoring numerous historic lighting fixtures, including chandeliers, wall sconces, ceiling fixtures, & exterior lanterns, from Yale University's Humanities Quadrangle renovation project located at 320 York Street, New Haven CT.

-Grand Light is restoring and replicating over forty historic exterior pole lights from the National World War I Memorial, formerly Pershing Park, located in Washington, D.C.
+Grand Light is restored and replicated over forty historic exterior pole lights from the National World War I Memorial, formerly Pershing Park, located in Washington, D.C.

-Grand Light is restoring multiple large pendant lighting fixtures from the renowned Harvard Cooperative Society, known as the Harvard COOP, located in Cambridge, MA.
+Grand Light restored multiple large pendant lighting fixtures from the renowned Harvard Cooperative Society, known as the Harvard COOP, located in Cambridge, MA.

 Grand Light designed an LED retrofit solution for Fairfield University's DiMenna-Nyselius Library utilizing custom 3000k LED Kits which reduced the total energy consumption of the entire configuration by half while maintaining a maximum output of 2,000lm and a 50,000 hours lifespan.